Depression - Living With Depression

 - Stop Negative Thoughts: Getting Started

 - Try to be part of religious, social, holiday, or other activities.

-your doctor about all of the medicines you take, with or without a
+- If you have any other health problems, like diabetes, heart disease, or high blood pressure, continue with your treatment for them.
+Tell your doctor about all of the medicines you take, with or without a prescription.

 You also can help yourself by thinking about what is good in your life.
 You can:

 - Help others who are not as well off as you are.

 - Thank people for the small and big things they do for you.

 - Be thankful for big things like having a home, family, and friends.

 - Be thankful for little things like making people laugh, enjoying a piece of music, or finding warm gloves for the winter.